JayaswalPrateek/MyCSnotesForME/Algorithms.md

 		- when found at i set `result[k] = original[i]`
 	- when `original[i] == '\0'` return and add `\0` to the result and one permutation is finished and print the result
 	- backtracking is used as it is depth first algorithm
+	- below the recursive call reset the flag array at index i